open-component-model/ocm/docs/reference/ocm_attributes.md

   the backend and descriptor updated will be persisted on AddVersion or closing a provided existing component version.

+- <code>ocm.software/ocm/api/datacontext/attrs/httptimeout</code> [<code>timeout</code>]: *string*

+  Configures the timeout duration for HTTP client requests used to access OCI registries and other remote endpoints.
+The value is specified as a Go duration string (e.g. "30s", "5m", "1h").

+  If not set, the default timeout of 30s is used.

 - <code>ocm.software/ocm/api/ocm/extensions/attrs/maxworkers</code> [<code>maxworkers</code>]: *integer* or *"auto"*

   Specifies the maximum number of concurrent workers to use for resource and source,